niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUB03 Kubernetes Labs.md

 * Lab 1: This lab walks through creating and deploying a simple "guestbook" app written in Go as a net/http Server and accessing it.

 * Lab 2: Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
-Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Container Service
+Lab 2 will also walk through basic services you need to get started with Kubernetes

 * Lab 3: Builds on lab 2 by increasing the capabilities of the deployed Guestbook application.
 This lab covers basic distributed application design and how kubernetes helps you use standard design practices.